Mystic Manor: Ride system

 The attraction's 37 Mystic Magneto electric carriages are automated guided vehicles that can travel freely throughout the mansion, receiving directional instruction via radio-frequency identification technology in the floor and Wi-Fi.
-Thirty five of them are normal vehicles holding up to 6 guests.
+Thirty five of them are standard vehicles holding up to 6 guests.
 The 36th and 37th are specially modified to carry a wheelchair and an accompanying person.
 The carriages travel in groups of four, each group following a unique path influenced by its most recent loading position.
 Because the carriages are not restricted to a single path, the handicapped carriages can be easily rotated in and out of a group.
 Riders experience 40 ultra-high-definition images created by 36 projectors.
 The attraction is one of Hong Kong Disneyland's most complex.

 Each Mystic Magneto electric carriage operates at a speed of 4 km per hour.
 For safety reasons, if a guest stands while a carriage is in motion, it stops immediately.